 I don’t like fake leather shoes, they fall apart after a few months of abuse.

-Try Marshall’s or TJ Maxx, they typically have nice shoes for 40, and 30 if you are lucky.posted over 4 years ago
+Try Marshall’s or TJ Maxx, they typically have nice shoes for 40, and 30 if you are lucky.posted almost 5 years ago

 i totally see how you feel! this can expand to not only shoes, but also clothes—forever 21 vs. urban outfitters/anthropologie. i think it comes down to quality over quantity. recently, a pair of uo gladiator sandals fell apart, and i was (maybe still am) depressed, but my boyfriend got mad at me about how i always buy cheap (but cute) things that don’t last very long, and i end up spending more money than i need to.